HEART

 What is the HEART Initiative?

-The Health Extension: Advocacy, Research, and Teaching Initiative, also known as HEART is a new pilot initiative through Utah State University Extension.
-This cutting-edge, 4-year pilot program is aligned with National Cooperative Extension’s recently instituted essential focus area in health and wellness.
-HEART serves as a model of how Extension can join community partners to better address the health and wellness needs in our state.
-HEART brings unique academic resources into the community, partnering locally and nationally to address the opioid epidemic and other pressing public health issues.
+The Health Extension: Advocacy, Research, and Teaching Initiative, also known as HEART, is a health and wellness initiative through Utah State University Extension.
+The cutting-edge HEART program joins community partners to better address the health and wellness needs in our state.
+HEART brings unique academic resources into the community, partnering locally and nationally to address the opioid overdose epidemic and other pressing public health issues.
+Additionally, HEART focuses on related health and wellness topics, including suicide prevention, substance use prevention, mental and emotional health education, stigma reduction, resilience building, and other topics, depending on identified local needs.
+HEART partners with health departments, research experts, community coalitions, and other key stakeholders to coordinate on-the-ground efforts that advance evidence-based information, community-based solutions, and multi-sector partnerships.

 HEART Team Research